Keep your baby cool and protect them from the sun. Babies less than 6 months old should be kept out of direct sunlight.

 Nap on the Go

-If you can only fit in one nap time in, or your schedule doesn't allow your sleeping baby to settle in a dark, quiet room with a pack n play, you may be able to schedule activities during your trip that would enable your baby to nap on the go.
+If you can only fit in one nap time, or your schedule doesn't allow your sleeping baby to settle in a dark, quiet room with a pack n play, you may be able to schedule activities during your trip that would enable your baby to nap on the go.

 Of course, some activities are much better suited to helping your little one gets to sleep than others; a quiet stroll through a museum or gallery or an afternoon in your arms under a beach umbrella is undoubtedly preferable to a theme park or concert.